ecce, post-sapien

 What has changed?
 How did this come to be?

-The reason that we can no longer understand our world is because the systems and processes we have previously used to define and organize our society fail us now.
+The reason that we can no longer understand our world is that the systems and processes we have previously used to define and organize our society now fail us.
 Truth is now subjective.
 Division and difference define identity.
 Our tools and ways no longer serve the purpose.
 We struggle as we are without a functioning compass.

-Peter Theil surmised in his book, Zero To One, that we still live in a physical reality defined by the 19th century.
-The 1800s were an unparalleled era of technological innovation that built much of the world we live in today.
+Peter Thiel surmised in his book, Zero To One, that we still live in a physical reality defined by the 19th century.
+The 19th century was an unparalleled era of technological innovation that is still responsible for much of the world we live in today.
 Steel.
 Electricity.
 The internal combustion engine.
 Indoor plumbing.
 Our cities have remained largely unchanged over the past several decades.
-Yes, the cars are better, and some taller and shinier buildings, but our cities are essentially the same.
-The roads they drive on are the same.
+Yes, the cars are better, and there are some taller and shinier buildings, but our cities are essentially the same.
+The roads we drive on are the same.
 We live much like we did from 1950 onwards - except we all have smartphones now.

 The 20th century’s greatest advancements are largely in communications technology.
-And as Marshall McLuhan correctly posited, the global village has left us exactly as promised - ever connected, yet deeply divided.
+Marshall McLuhan’s global village has left us exactly as promised - ever connected, yet deeply divided.

 One of McLuhan’s final and critically important explorations was the Tetrad of Media Effects, which defines media and its impact on us: